nex3/fromsoftware-rs/CONTRIBUTING.md

 ### Struct layouts

 Always annotate game structs with `#[repr(C)]` to force C-style struct layouts.
 Padding should be implicit.
+In most cases, meaningful fields are assigned in a type's constructor and padding is not.

 Bad:
 ```rust